SoftUni-Internal/interactive-content/EN/05-Streams-Files-and-Directories/07-Homework.md

 Inside of `try`, set the name of the saved file as **course.ser**.

-Then, create an `ObjectOutputStream` instance in order to write the `course` object to the file.
+Then, create an `ObjectOutputStream` instance in order to write the `courseOne` object to the file.

 **Close** the output stream and create a `catch` block for **error handling**.